-☐ Uninsured / Self Pay ☐ Medicaid

-☐ Military (Tricare / VA Benefits) ☐ Indian Health Services

-☐ Private Insurance (Individual, Exchange Plan, Emp ployer If enrolled in more than one insurance type,

-Sponsored) Medicare please list them below:
+Uninsured / Self Pay Medicaid Military (Tricare / VA Benefits) Indian Health Services Private Insurance (Individual, Exchange Plan, Employer If enrolled in more than one insurance type, Sponsored) Medicare please list them below: 18.
+18. Are you currently serving on active duty or as a Reservist in the U.S. Armed Forces? □ Yes □ No

-8. Are you currently serving on active duty or as a Res servist in the U.S. Armed Forces?
+19. Are you a veteran of the U.S. Armed Forces?

 □ Yes □ No

-•

-.
-Are you a veteran of the U.S. Armed Forces?

-□ Yes □ No

-0. Are you a dependent of someone who serves in th ne U.S. Armed Forces?
+20. Are you a dependent of someone who serves in the U.S. Armed Forces?

-□ Yes □ No
+🗆 Yes

-☐ Housing Own Rent Homeless □ Foster
+Housing Own Rent Homeless □ Foster

-☐ Other (please specify)
+Other (please specify)

-1. Live With:
+21. Live With:

-☐ Number of Adults in Home ☐ Number of Children

-2. Live With: Age Range of Children
+22. Live With: Age Range of Children

-0-4 □ 5-11
+0-4 5-11

-12-18 □ 19-21
+□ 12-18 □ 19-21

-There are no children within these age ranges living ir n my home.
+There are no children within these age ranges living in my home.

-3. Primary Language(s) Spoken in Your Home?
+23. Primary Language(s) Spoken in Your Home?

-English □ Spanish
+English Spanish

-American Sign Language (ASL) ☐ Arabic
+American Sign Language (ASL)

-Chinese ☐ Farsi / Persian German Gujarati
+Chinese Farsi / Persian German Gujarati

-Haitian/ French Creole Hindi ☐ Japanese Korean
+Haitian/ French Creole Hindi Japanese Korean

-Mon-Khmer, Cambodian Russian
+Mon-Khmer, Cambodian 🗆 Russian

-Tagalog ☐ Vietnamese
+Tagalog Vietnamese

 Other - African Languages Other - Pacific Island Languages

-Other - Asian Languages ☐ Other - Indic Languages Other (please specify)
+Other - Asian Languages Other - Indic Languages Other (please specify)

-1 Please indicate how satisfied you feel your commu unity is addressing diversity, equity and inclusion (DEI).
+24. Please indicate how satisfied you feel your community is addressing diversity, equity and inclusion (DEI).

-☐ Very satisfied ☐ Satisfied
+Very satisfied □ Satisfied

-□ Neither satisfied nor dissatisfied ☐ Dissatisfied
+Neither satisfied nor dissatisfied Dissatisfied

-□ Very Dissatisfied Dissutisfied

-U Very Dissatisfied
+Very Dissatisfied

-5. Did all of the ADULTS in your home get the COVID- -19 vaccine?
+25. Did all of the ADULTS in your home get the COVID-19 vaccine?

-All adults in my home are vaccinated ☐ Some adults in my home are vaccinated

-None of the adults in my home are vaccinated
+All adults in my home are vaccinated Some adults in my home are vaccinated None of the adults in my home are vaccinated

-and the state of t 1

-you have children, please answer the following:
+If you have children, please answer the following:

-6. Did the eligible CHILDREN (ages 5 and up) in your h home get the COVID-19 vaccine?
+26. Did the eligible CHILDREN (ages 5 and up) in your home get the COVID-19 vaccine?

-All of the eligible children in my home are ☐ Some of the eligible children in my home are
+All of the eligible children in my home are vaccinated Some of the eligible children in my home are vaccinated No, the eligible children in my home are not vaccinated No children live in my home

-vaccinated vaccinated
+27. Do you plan to have your child(ren) get the COVID-19 vaccine in the future?

+□ Yes -- ------- --

-No, the eligible children in my home are not vaccinated No children live in my home 27.
-Do you plan to have your child(ren) get the COVID-1 9 vac cine in the future?
-Yes No Maybe 28.
-Please share your concerns about the COVID-19 vac cine (: select all that apply): I do not believe in vaccines in general Fear of needles Worried it will be harmful or have side effects With multiple vaccines, I do not know which is best I am not concerned about COVID-19, so I do not need a shot I already had COVID-19, so I do not think it is necessary Worried about possible costs Unclear how to get the shot / difficulty accessing Religious Objections Medical Condition Other (please specify)
+Maybe 28.
+Please share your concerns about the COVID-19 vac cine (select all that apply): I do not believe in vaccines in general Fear of needles Worried it will be harmful or have side effects With multiple vaccines, I do not know which is best I am not concerned about COVID-19, so I do not need a shot I already had COVID-19, so I do not think it is necessary Worried about possible costs Unclear how to get the shot / difficulty accessing Religious Objections Medical Condition Other (please specify)